Best of Hannity: Always Fighting for America - 7.4

 And I do hope that happens.

-All right, hour two, Sean Hannity Show eight hundred nine four one.
+All right, hour two, Sean Hannity Show 800-941.

-Sean, if you want to be a part of the program, Trey Gowdy, yeah, rightly pointing out everything that we have been asking questions now that we've had that go back for many, many months.
+Sean, if you want to be a part of the program, Trey Gowdy, yeah, rightly pointing out everything that we have been asking, questions now that we've had that go back for many, many months.

 I think he wants it to end.

-I think it's wishful thinking, because I suspect that he knows when they get to him and his work and handiwork, if you will, and that of Brennan and others and the unmasking scandal and the spies that were inside the Trump campaign, that it's going to get a little too hot in the kitchen for him, and he probably wants this to go away, which it might eventually now happen.
+I think it's wishful thinking because I suspect that he knows when they get to him and his work and handiwork, if you will, and that of Brennan and others and the unmasking scandal and the spies that were inside the Trump campaign, that it's going to get a little too hot in the kitchen for him.

-Uh joining us now, his book is out in next month, early next month.
+Joining us now, his book is out in next month, early next month.

-It's called the Russia Hoax, the illicit scheme to clear Hillary Clinton and frame Donald Trump, Greg Jarrett is here.
+It's called The Russia Hoax, The Illicit Scheme to Clear Hillary Clinton and frame Donald Trump.

-Um I'm looking right now at the particular chapter where you actually have the the text messages between Strzok and Page.
+You know, I guess the thing that is so amazing, I'm looking right now at the particular chapter where you actually have the text messages between Strzzok and Paige.

 Right.

-And Peter Strzok is the lead guy in the Clinton investigation, is there in the interview of Hillary Clinton, is there in the interview of General Flynn, and he's also at the forefront.
+And Peter Strzok is the lead guy in the Clinton investigation, is there in the interview of Hillary Clinton, is there in the interview of General Flynn.

-He's the leader of the Russia investigation that we're now finding started way before the official start date, because we know that Michael Caputo, who's going to join us in the next half hour, that he was approached by a Russian with the felony record through the Yazoo as an FBI informant and basically saying they had dirt on Hillary Clinton, and then that's how the meeting with Roger Stone took place, but nothing ever happened or came of it.
+He's the leader of the Russia investigation that we're now finding started way before the official start date because we know that Michael Caputo, who's going to join us in the next half hour, that he was approached by a Russian with a felony record through the Yazoo as an FBI informant and basically saying they had dirt on Hillary Clinton.

 You know, Peter Strzok is the guy who changed the language of the exoneration statement, which initially found that Hillary Clinton violated the law and committed crimes, grossly negligent.